stevenwilkin/fear-and-loathing-with-git-rebase/README.md

 # Fear and Loathing with git rebase

-Git is not Subversion, we are free to rewrite history any way we see fit which is import when producing _atomic commits_ and when we want our sequence of commits to tell a story.
+Git is not Subversion, we are free to rewrite history any way we see fit which is important when producing _atomic commits_ and when we want our sequence of commits to tell a story.

 Many people are either unaware that this is possible or are afraid to do but the basics are straightforward to understand.